-Solution: Resize only if absolutely necessary to accommodate your needs.
-This is the single most expensive aspect of the bathroom renovation; avoid at all costs.
+Solution: Resize or alter the bathroom only if it is absolutely necessary to accommodate your needs.
+This is the single most-expensive aspect of bathroom renovation and should be avoided whenever possible.

 If you do want to move that load-bearing wall, it is possible to do on your own.
 Materials do not cost a lot.
 Mainly, you need to correctly calculate the load and purchase a beam suitable for carrying the load.

-Solution: Do they functionally need to be replaced or just aesthetically?
-They may be ugly but operable, and can be replaced easily by yourself at a later time.
-If that fails, buy on your own and supply to contractor.
-Or instead of replacing, you can install a liner over your tub or shower.
+Solution: Ask yourself: Do they need to be replaced for functional or just aesthetic reasons?
+If they are ugly but operable, you may have options for dressing them up or renewing them rather than replacing.
+You can install a liner over your tub or shower.
 If you don't like the idea of a liner, you can always refinish your bathtub.

-Solution: Neither materials nor labor should drive up this cost.
-Toilets should not have to be expensive to do the job right.
-Toilet installation is a common do-it-yourself project, so the contractor should not be charging you high labor costs.
+Solution: Choose a well-designed, simple toilet that offers good flushing performance with little water.
+Toilets do not have to be expensive to do the job right.
+Also, toilet installation is a common do-it-yourself project, so the contractor should not be charging you high labor costs.
 In fact, this is a project that homeowners routinely do by themselves.

 Problem: Bathrooms that get remodeled usually need wiring upgrades because the existing wiring does not meet the current electrical code standards.